 Operating Lease

-The Port leases a piece of equipment under a non-cancelable operating lease.
-The total cost for the lease, including maintenance and usage charges was \$2,820 for the year ended December 31, 2012.
-The future minimum lease payments for these leases are as follows:
+The Port leased a piece of equipment under a non-cancelable operating lease, which ended April 2013.
+The total cost for the lease, including maintenance and usage charges was \$1,115 for the year ended December 31, 2013.